CristinaConsta/Neighbourhood/README.md

 Open Visual Studio Code
-Clone this repository using the command - git clone https://github.com/CristinaConsta/Neighbourhood.git Install the dependencies - npm install.
+Clone this repository using the command - git clone https://github.com/CristinaConsta/Neighbourhood.git Install the dependencies:
+ - npm install mongoose
+ - npm install express

 ### Test and run  - run remotely
 Access HTTPS://WARM-RETREAT-16015.HEROKUAPP.COM and test the project on Heroku.

 ### Development and test - run locally

+In .env modify the variable PORT to WEB_PORT

 In app.js modify the variable PORT to WEB_PORT;